NixOS/nix.dev/source/tutorials/file-sets.md

 The file set library is based on the concept of _file sets_, a data type representing a collection of local files.
-File sets can be created, composed and used with the various functions of the library.
+File sets can be created, composed, and manipulated with the various functions of the library.

 The easiest way to experiment with the library is to use it through `nix repl`.